ozovalihasan/restaurant-page/README.md

 ## Features

-The website has three pages; main page, menu page and contact page
+The website has three pages; main page, menu page and contact page.

 ## Built with